 However, research challenges these assumptions and shows there are circumstances when group performance is actually much worse than individual decision making.
 In the November issue of the Harvard Business Review, Reid Hastie and Cass Sunstein outline a broad range of group biases that debunk assumptions about the superiority of groups.

-These group related biases, often subsumed under the title ‘groupthink’, have been shown to lead to lead to disastrous outcomes.
+These group related biases, often subsumed under the title ‘groupthink’, have been shown to lead to disastrous outcomes.

 For example, these biases were at the heart US Senate Intelligence Committee report that explained how false premises about weapons of mass destruction led to the decision to invade Iraq without any apparent consideration of the risks involved and the failure to develop contingency plans to deal with these risks.